dulvui/99managers-futsal-edition/README.md

 # Roadmap
 Features/issues lists are visible in the [Roadmap](ROADMAP.md)

+# Translations
+If you would like to add more languages or want to improve existing, you can do so on [Weblate](https://hosted.weblate.org/engage/99-managers-futsal-edition/).
+Weblate is an Open Source translation tool and has a very generous free offering for Open Source projects like this one.
+Thanks a lot Weblate!

 # Licenses and copyrights
 All source code is licensed under [AGPLv3](LICENSES/AGPL-3.0-or-later.txt)